 Hologic (HOLX) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the medical device maker had lost 2.57% over the past month, outpacing the Medical sector's loss of 2.74% and lagging the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the medical device maker had lost 10.45% over the past month.
+This has lagged the Medical sector's loss of 3.56% and the S&P 500's gain of 0.64% in that time.

 Hologic will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2022.
-In that report, analysts expect Hologic to post earnings of $1.17 per share.
-This would mark a year-over-year decline of 59.09%.
+The company is expected to report EPS of $1.17, down 59.09% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.12 billion, down 30.47% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.76 per share and revenue of $3.91 billion, which would represent changes of -55.29% and -30.6%, respectively, from the prior year.
+HOLX's full-year Zacks Consensus Estimates are calling for earnings of $3.76 per share and revenue of $3.91 billion.
+These results would represent year-over-year changes of -55.29% and -30.6%, respectively.

 Investors might also notice recent changes to analyst estimates for Hologic.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.54% higher.
+Within the past 30 days, our consensus EPS projection has moved 1.54% higher.
 Hologic is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note Hologic's current valuation metrics, including its Forward P/E ratio of 19.54.
-This represents a discount compared to its industry's average Forward P/E of 47.39.
+Looking at its valuation, Hologic is holding a Forward P/E ratio of 18.51.
+For comparison, its industry has an average Forward P/E of 42.27, which means Hologic is trading at a discount to the group.

 The Medical - Instruments industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 163, putting it in the bottom 37% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 161, which puts it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.